firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/llt-jbd-smart-bms-integration-handbook.md

 ## Current, Regen & Thermal Guardrails
 - **Start regen conservatively.** 17 S commuters stay near −5 A battery / −40 A phase until pack temps and JBD logs prove the hardware can absorb more without tripping protection.[^4]
 - **Respect pack-specific discharge caps.** Even 20 kW builds park 18s7p VTC6A packs around 200 A battery to keep cells and BMS FETs in a safe thermal envelope.[^20]
+- **Match controller cutoffs to BMS limits.** Align VESC voltage limits with Daly/JBD trip points (e.g., 2.7 V/cell) to prevent surprise cutouts and reclaim lost power once the thresholds match.【F:knowledge/notes/input_part003_review.md†L130-L130】
 - **Raise BMS regen limits before hard braking tests.** A 75200 rider toasted MOSFETs when the BMS still thought 60–70 A was the ceiling; bump Xiaoxiang charge-current limits (e.g., 100 A) before dialing in VESC brake amps and voltage caps.[^21]
 - **Investigate recurring charge-FET trips.** Persistent JBD-SP17S005 faults even after sane settings usually point to sag or controller spikes—swap the BMS and comb logs before assuming firmware bugs.[^5]

 ## Telemetry & Maintenance
 - **Feed BMS data into dashboards.** The plug-in CAN bridge shares pack voltage, current, and alarms over the scooter’s existing harness, making fault correlation far easier in VESC Tool or CAN-based displays.[^25]
+- **Budget for standby draw.** ANT and similar smart BMS boards settle a few tenths of a volt overnight even when Bluetooth is frozen; verify wiring if you see larger drains but expect small drops as normal.【F:knowledge/notes/input_part003_review.md†L129-L129】
 - **Use active balancers sparingly.** External active boards can equalise large packs in about an hour, whereas the onboard JBD bleeders need days; deploy them during rebuilds, then rely on the smart BMS for day-to-day drift.[^19]
 - **Schedule periodic harness checks.** Silicone-isolated output studs and repasted heatsinks should be inspected every service interval to ensure vibration hasn’t crushed insulation.[^16]